 Reena is the owner and director of the Spark Center for Autism.
 Reena was first introduced to the field of behavior analysis during her undergraduate program at Central Michigan University, where she was a teaching and research assistant for the behavior analysis rat and pigeon lab.
 The principles of behavior had a huge impact on Reena, but she wanted to work with people so she pursued graduate studies in applied behavior analysis from Florida State University.
 Reena worked as a graduate assistant where she conducted direct therapy with children with autism spectrum disorders and various other developmental disabilities, in home and school settings, along with additional opportunities to conduct research and organizational behavior management implementation.
-After graduating and becoming a board certified behavior analyst in 2013, Reena began working with an in-home ABA company based in Dallas, Texas.
-Reena was responsible for a managing a full caseload of clients and their treatment plans, assessments, and supervision.
-Within six months, Reena became the regional director for the company.
-In this position, she was responsible for overseeing the case management, supervision, and clinical direction for the entire branch.
+Prior to opening the Spark Center, Reena worked as a BCBA and a regional manager of an in-home ABA company based in Dallas, Texas.
 In 2014, Reena relocated back to the metro-Detroit area with the intention of making Michigan a better state for children with Autism.
 Her areas of professional interest include emotional/behavioral disorders, verbal behavior, and the dissemination of the field, and she enjoys providing graduate training to individuals pursuing certification.
 She also places an emphasis on clinical collaboration to ensure the highest care possible for all the clients at the Spark Center.
 Reena also serves on the Board of Directors for Oakland Community Health Network, where she helps to ensure members of the Oakland County community can access appropriate and quality services for their mental health needs.
 In this position, Reena also hopes to help reduce the stigma associated with mental and behavioral health.